Omnia-et-nihil/GPIO_basics/README.md

 .toggle(); // Turns the led off if it is currently on and vice-versa.

-.status(); //returns true if the led is currently on and false if it is off.
+.state; //returns true if the led is currently on and false if it is off.

 .blink(unsigned long spacing); // Toggles the led state every "spacing" ms.